jessepav/lacygoill-wiki-backup/vim/compiler.md

 2. define the `:CompilerSet` user command, which will set options with:

     - :setlocal  if  :compiler   was NOT followed by a bang
-    - :set       if  :compiler   WAS     "
+    - :set       if  :compiler   WAS     followed by a bang

 3. execute: